Me.jpg

 Despite having dropped out of grammar school, Makino eventually attained a Doctor of Science degree, and his birthday is remembered as Botany Day in Japan.

-His memorial museum's architecture by Hiroshi Naito presents a modern framing for the experience - from the entry pavilion, to the wooden walkways, to the exhibition galleries.
+The museum was designed by architect Hiroshi Naito.
+It presents a modern framing for the entire experience - from the circular entry pavilion, to the wooden walkways, to the exhibition spaces.
 Everything is spare, made from natural materials and focused on the subject.

-Back to the gardens.
-They are extensive and well-kept, and serve not only as a place to stroll and remember the famous botanist but as an actual field-laboratory for the research institute that bears his name and still operates there.
+The gardens are extensive and well-kept, and serve not only as a place to stroll and remember the botanist but as a field-laboratory for the research institute that bears his name.

-Beyond the physical space, the museum and gardens keep Makino's spirit alive by mounting rotating exhibitions and publishing.
+Beyond the physical space, the museum keeps Makino's spirit alive by mounting rotating exhibitions and publishing.

 The publishing arm of the museum puts out frequent materials related to museum programming and exhibitions, and also slower moving works related to Makino and botany.
 The museum bookshop is stocked with these, keeping Makino's name and ideas in circulation.